-When placed into service over a 12-month period, Natomas Unified School District's Buses, shown in Figure 1, traveled 30,317 miles.
-The replaced diesel fuel bus had a miles-per-diesel-gallon average of 8 gallons per mile.
-The miles traveled over the reporting period equate to a total reduction of 3,789.62 gallons of diesel.
-This reduction in total gallons of diesel equates to a reduction in 170.221 lbs of NOx (oxides of nitrogen) and 55.27 tons of greenhouse gas emissions.
+When placed into service over a 12-month period, Lynwood Unified School District's three buses traveled a total of 23,593.
+The replaced diesel fuel bus had a miles-per-diesel-gallon average of 5.
+The miles traveled over the reporting period equate to a total reduction of 4,719 gallons of diesel.
+This reduction in total gallons of diesel equates to a reduction of 0.425 short tons of Oxides of Nitrogen, 0.014 short tons of Particulate Matter 2.5, 0.044 short tons of Hydrocarbons, 0.112 short tons of Carbon Monoxide, and 53.1 short tons of Carbon Dioxide

-The average cost of a gallon of diesel fuel was \$ 4.60 during the reporting period.
-This equals a diesel cost savings of \$17,432.28 for all three buses.
-The total replaced diesel maintenance cost of the scrapped buses was \$16,958.13.
-Over the 12-month period, the three new electric school buses used 20,878.50 kWh.
-The total cost for this electricity usage was \$3,056.61.
-Total maintenance cost for the three new electric school bus amounted to \$3,489.64.
-During this 12-month period alone, Natomas Unified was able to save \$27,844.16 with the new electric school buses.
+The average cost of a gallon of diesel fuel was \$5.95 during the reporting period.
+This equals a diesel cost savings of \$28,078 dollars.
+The total replaced diesel maintenance cost of the scrapped bus was \$21,600 dollars.
+Over the 12-month period, the new electric school bus used 23,593 kWh.
+The total cost for this electricity usage was \$5,426 dollars.
+Total maintenance cost for the new electric school bus amounted to \$0.
+During this 12-month period alone, Lynwood Unified School District was able to save \$44,252 with the new electric school bus.